Three locations across Auckland: 24 Green Lane East, Remuera; Quay West Building, 8 Albert Street, CBD; Franklin Seddon Medical Building, Pukekohe

 Spider Veins

 As their name suggests, spider veins are veins that are bluish or purplish in colour and appear like a “web” on the skin’s surface.
-They are often an indicative sign of a greater vein problem, such as varicose veins and in many cases these varicose veins won’t yet be visible.
+They are often an indicative sign of a greater vein problem, such as varicose veins and in many cases these varicose veins will not yet be visible.
 Delphi Clinic treats spider veins by offering microsclerotherapy, where a tiny needle injects these veins with a sclerosant which causes the veins to close down, and eventually be absorbed by the body.
 We perform this treatment only after an ultrasound scan has confirmed that there are no hidden large reticular veins or varicose veins underling the patch of spider veins.
 If there are larger refluxing veins connecting to the visible spider veins then more formal treatment with ultrasound guided sclerotherapy (UGS) and radiofrequency ablation (RFA) is required.

 Ulcerations/ Vein Ulcers

 They can feel painful, itchy and they can cause swelling and discomfort.
 They can be weepy and stingy and can really affect day to day activities for patients.
-They require regular dressing changes at a huge cost to the public health system and they cause many patients’ significant distress.

 Venous leg ulcers result from poor vein function.
 Without addressing the poorly functioning veins within your legs, in many cases, you cannot fix the ulcer itself.
 If the valves that push the blood from your legs and feet back towards your heart become damaged, the blood pools in your veins causing pressure symptoms and skin changes, which can be accompanied by the development of an ulcer or varicose eczema.
 The best way to treat a venous ulcer is by using radiofrequency ablation (RFA) and/or ultrasound guided sclerotherapy (UGS) to treat the underlying vein disorder.
 This will then be followed by regular dressings and the use of compression stockings.